murilo-souza/murilo-souza/README.md

 ## Hey!
 I'm Murilo Leme de Souza 🤙

-### Searching an opportunity to be a web and mobile developer
+### Searching for an opportunity to be a web and mobile developer
 ### I love technology and I'm studying front-end development with React Js and React Native.
 Programming changed my way to see the world

 <br/>